Best Free House Cleaner Apps in 2026 (And When Paid Is Worth It)

 Team Features Don't Exist

 The moment you hire someone, free apps become inadequate.
 Employee scheduling, task assignment, GPS tracking, and performance management require paid plans.
-Many cleaning businesses hit this wall right when cash flow improves enough to hire help.
+Many service businesses hit this wall right when cash flow improves enough to hire help.

 Support Means Waiting